 ROSETTA, in Saint Ann, was most likely named for the Rosetta Stone which the British captured in their victory over the French in 1801 in Alexandria, Egypt.
 The Rosetta Stone is the key to our modern understanding of Egyptian hieroglyphs and remains in the British Museum to this day.

 SANGSTER'S HEIGHTS, in St. Elizabeth, was named for Sir Donald Sangster, Jamaica's second prime minister.

 SANGUINETTI, in Clarendon, is named for its first landowner, Jacob Sanguinetti, an Italian Jew.

 SAVANNA-LA-MAR, in Westmoreland, was the Sabana-de-la-mar (“the plain by the sea”) of the Spanish.
 During English occupation of the island, the “de” was dropped, and the name became Savanna-la-mar, sometimes abbreviated Sav-la-mar.

-SAVE RENT in Westmoreland, is not a spot for living cheap; the name is actually a corruption of the name of a French colonist, M. Saverent.
+SAVE RENT in Westmoreland, is not a place to live cheaply; the name is actually a corruption of the name of a French colonist, M. Saverent, who once lived there.

 SCHAWFIELD, in Trelawny, is said to derive its name from the estate's original owners, Samuel & Charles Shaw.
 For some unknown reason, Shawfield was later changed to Schawfield.